 Focus: This themed inquiry focuses on the study of Asian religions, cultures, and history, allowing students to familiarize themselves with aspects of South and East Asia.
 With Japan’s current powerful place in the world economy and with the rich culturalheritagesof India and China and their growing economic, cultural, and political importance in the global community today, this area of study is essential.
 This themed inquiry will allow students to deepen their understanding of Asian worldviews, religious and cultural values, art, and history.

-Themed Inquiry Coordinator/Email: Associate Professor of History, Dr. Alexander Bay
+Themed Inquiry Coordinator/Email: Dr. Alexander Bay

 Restrictions: Not open to majors in Religious Studies or History.